Euthanasia: A Question of Morals, Mercy and Justice

 Different anti-euthanasia views have several grounds for suggesting it as illegal and immoral.
 As doctors, we have to consider the demands of our patients and handle such kinds of situations with empathy.
 But at the end, it is a choice that we all have to make for ourselves.

 About the Author: Rida Jawed is a fourth year medical student at Dow Medical College, interested in specialty of Emergency Medicine.
-She can be contacted [email protected]
+She can be contacted at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013